Student Services Office

 Free and confidential helpline.

 Niteline is a confidential listening and information service, run by students, for students.
 It provides a friendly and completely confidential listening ear for anyone who feels they need to talk about issues worrying them.
-The service runs from Thursday to Sunday, 9pm to 2.30am during term time.
+Our operating hours are 9pm until 2.30am every night of term.

 For support, a listening ear and academic advice.

 All new students are assigned a Personal Tutor, who is a member of the academic staff.
 Personal tutors are available for consultation on any matter, academic or personal.

 ► Encouraging students, particularly in early course years, to find out more about the course and what to expect

 Departmental staff are also available for consultation where students are experiencing academic difficulties.

 For further information, please contact the Faculty Office (email@example.com).